 Who will participate?
 Next, you should consider how many and what type of volunteers you will need to accomplish your planned activities.
-Volunteer events can benefit by engaging with diverse groups of people (Principle 1).
+Volunteer events can benefit from attracting diverse groups of people (Principle 2).
 Small events might have 3-5 volunteers, while larger events might host hundreds.

 You should also consider if your volunteers will need any training to participate, if the event will be accessible to people of all ages and physical abilities, and/or if you will require volunteers with specific skillsets.
-While SER's Make a Difference Week website provides a platform for people from across the world to find your event, it is critically important for you to do local outreach to attract volunteers.
+While SER's Make a Difference Week website provides a platform for people from across the world find your event, it will also be important for you to do local outreach to attract volunteers.
 Check out our Digital Asset Toolkit for resources to support online outreach!

 When will the event start and end?
-You can host a volunteer event on any day during Make a Difference Week (June 1-9).
+You can host a volunteer event on any day of Make a Difference Week (June 1-9).
 It is important to consider local holidays when scheduling an event.
 It is also relevant to consider what time of day might be best for your activity and your participants.
-We expect that most events will take place on the weekends, which is why we stretched the "week" to include two weekends.
-You are also welcome to host an event on a weekday if that is most likely to work best for your volunteers.
+We expect that most events will take place on the weekends, which is why we stretched the definition of a "week" to include two weekends and give you more options.
+You are also welcome host an event during the week if that is most likely to work best for your volunteers.
 It is entirely up to you.

 Why volunteer?
 Finally, make sure you can explain to your volunteers why their participation matters.
 A good introduction to the history of the site, local ecology, and the expected outcome of their actions will go a long way towards giving volunteers a sense of engagement with the project and your local ecosystem.
-By participating in Make a Difference Week, people will be part of a local restoration event with a global impact.
+By participating in Make a Difference Week, people will be part of a collective restoration event with a global impact.

-You should also think about how you'll measure your achievements and acknowledge your volunteers' labor.
+You should also think about how you'll measure your achievements and acknowledge your volunteers' labour.
 If you're removing an invasive species, you could measure by number of garbage bags filled or the number or weight of organisms removed.
 If you're planting or seeding, you could measure the area treated, the number of seedlings planted, or the weight of seed spread.
-How will your event's activities contribute to the recovery of the ecosystem (Principle 5).
+How will your event's activities contribute to the recovery of the ecosystem (Principle 4).

-We will be asking all hosts to share this information (in addition to photos and videos of the event) with SER so that we can report on the collective global impact of Make a Difference Week (Principle 7)!
+We will be asking all hosts to share this reporting information (in addition to photos and videos of the event) with SER so that we can report on the collective global impact of Make a Difference Week (Principle 7)!